-If you are reading this post, then you, like majority of Office 365 users are wondering which of the two major file collaboration/sharing options you should use within your organization.
-This is a frequently asked question by many users and I would like to explain both options and set the record straight, once and for all 🙂 (yeah, right!)
+If you are reading this post, then you, like the majority of Office 365 users are wondering which of the two major file collaboration/sharing options you should use within your organization.
+This is a frequently asked question by many users, and I would like to explain both options and set the record straight, once and for all 🙂 (yeah, right!)

 What is OneDrive for Business?

 In short, OneDrive for Business is a personal file sharing/storage solution.
 Think of it as Microsoft’s version of DropBox.
 To be fair, they do vary in some functionality, but conceptually, they are kind of the same thing.
 The key takeaway here is that it is a personal drive of a user.
 In other words, if you were to purchase OneDrive for Business, you have to associate it with the named user/owner in your organization.
 Whoever owns OneDrive for Business – has the ability to upload, delete and yes, share individual files and folders with other users.
-However, at the end of the day – the thing to remember is that the owner of OneDrive for Business is the boss and has keys to the vault.
+However, the thing to remember is that the owner of OneDrive for Business is the boss and has keys to the vault.
 Should this user leave the organization or not be available – you will have a big matzo ball to deal with.
 As an Administrator, you can still access that user’s files – that’s not a problem.
-However, you might now have important company documents residing in a unfamiliar folder structure – good luck figuring out what needs to stay or be migrated and what is the latest version.
+However, you might now have important company documents residing in an unfamiliar folder structure – good luck figuring out what needs to stay or be migrated and what is the latest version.

 Example of OneDrive for Business account